TMF1212/Leakage-Aware-Temporal-Feature-Engineering-for-Early-Industrial-Failure-Detection/README.md

 Overview

-Predictive maintenance models are often reported with near-perfect discrimination, but these figures frequently come from random train/test splits that let information from the same machine — or the same failure episode — leak into both training and evaluation data.
+Predictive maintenance models are often reported with near-perfect discrimination, but these figures frequently come from random train/test splits that let information from the same machine or the same failure episode, leak into both training and evaluation data.
 This project:

 Builds an initial model and demonstrates severe target leakage (spurious ROC-AUC of 1.00) caused by features derived from the failure countdown variable.
 Conducts a structured leakage audit and constructs a leakage-safe feature set (raw sensor readings, observation-based lag features, and timestamp-aware one-hour rolling statistics).